1945 Indian general election

 General elections were held in British India in December 1945 to elect members of the Central Legislative Assembly and the Council of State.
 The Indian National Congress emerged as the largest party, winning 57 of the 102 elected seats.
 The Muslim League won all Muslim constituencies, but failed to win any other seats.
 Of the 13 remaining seats, 8 went to Europeans, 3 to independents, and 2 to Akali candidates in the Sikh constituencies of Punjab.
 This election coupled with the provincial one in 1946 proved to be a strategic victory for Jinnah and the partitionists.
 Even though Congress won, the League had united the Muslim vote and as such it gained the negotiating power to seek a separate Muslim homeland as it became clear that a united India would prove highly unstable.
 The elected members later formed the Constituent Assembly of India.

-These were the last general elections in British India; consequent elections were held in 1951 in India and 1970 in Pakistan.
+These were the last general elections in British India consequent elections were held in 1951.